 - 1.1 DFE guidance defines bullying as actions that are meant to be hurtful, and which happen on a regular basis.
-Bullying can be direct (either physical or verbal) or indirect (for example, being ignored or not spoken to). - 1.2 Bullying is action taken by one or more children with the deliberate intention of hurting another child, either physically or emotionally.
+Bullying can be direct (either physical or verbal) or indirect (for example, being ignored or ostracised by their peers, or being the subject of negative on-line activity through social media). - 1.2 Bullying is action taken by one or more children with the deliberate intention of hurting another child, either physically or emotionally. - 1.3 This policy should be read in conjunction with our E-Safety Policy and Child Protection Policy, particularly those sections which relate to 'peer on peer' abuse.